elastic/kibana/rfcs/text/0011_global_search.md

 /** @public */
 interface GlobalSearchPluginStart {
-  find(
-    term: string,
-    options: GlobalSearchFindOptions,
-  ): Observable<GlobalSearchResponse>;
+  find(term: string, options: GlobalSearchFindOptions): Observable<GlobalSearchResponse>;
 }
 ```

 Notes:

 - The public API is very similar to its server counterpart.
 The differences are:
   - The `registerResultProvider` setup APIs share the same signature, however the input `GlobalSearchResultProvider`
     types are different on the client and server.
   - The `find` start API signature got a `KibanaRequest` for `server`, when this parameter is not present for `public`.
 - The `find` API returns a observable of `NavigableGlobalSearchResult` instead of plain `GlobalSearchResult`.
 This type
-is here to enhance results with a `navigate` method to let `core` handle the navigation logic, which is
+  is here to enhance results with a `navigate` method to let the `GlobalSearch` plugin handle the navigation logic, which is
   non-trivial.
 See the [Redirecting to a result](#redirecting-to-a-result) section for more info.

 #### http API

 An internal HTTP API will be exposed on `/internal/global_search/find` to allow the client-side `GlobalSearch` plugin
 to fetch results from the server-side result providers.

 It should be very close to: